 This kind of inner beauty is invisible.
 It exists in human minds, emotions, imaginations, characters, and relationships.
 (See Tango Is a Relationship.)
 In the eye of a lover, his beloved is a beauty.
 What seems plain at the first sight may become attractive with time.
 Some people are beautiful because of their intelligence, others because of their charisma.
-Certain beauty can only be perceived with the heart and not the eye, such as poem, music, love, harmony, kindness and comfort.
+Certain beauty can only be perceived with the heart and not the eye, such as poem, music, love, kindness, comfort, and harmony.
 A tango can stir up different feelings, as what people hear may not be the song, but their own emotions.
 Everything seems bright when the heart is shiny, and gloomy when the heart is clouded.
 The past is more splendid in the memory than it was in reality, and so is the future in the vision.
 All these suggest that beauty is not only a form, but also a subjective feeling.

 It is regretful that the formalist dancers focus only on the external and ignore the internal.
 What makes tango uniquely fascinating and different from other dances is its inward, human, emotional, and conceptional beauty.
 Tango has great potentials in this respect.
 Exploring its inner beauty so that tango may become an even richer emotional feast is a worthy goal.
 Although it is natural for beginners to focus on the external, as comprehension proceeds from the outside to the inside and from the shallow to the deep, and with time and experience they may gradually understand the essence of tango, my wish is that people can shorten the process so that when they come to the age of Warren Buffett, Marie Curie and Mother Teresa they would not regret for what they have missed out in their pursuit of vanity.
 Isn't that often the case beyond tango?
 (See The Four Stages of Your Tango Journey.)